Sparksbox

 In practice?
 The customer bears the liability because nobody else will.
 The disclosure checkbox becomes a liability waiver.

 Cannabis dispensaries are particularly vulnerable here.
-They're operating in a compliance-heavy market where recommendations can have serious health consequences.
+They're operating in a compliance-heavy market where recommendations can create age-gating, privacy, claims, and state-rule problems.
 An AI system that recommends products to someone under 21.
-An AI that doesn't understand state-specific restrictions.
-An AI that recommends high-THC products to someone with contraindicated medications.

 The dispensary is liable.
 The AI vendor just provided a tool.